Trump announces plan to lift punishing sanctions on Syria

 “We see the lifting of sanctions as a new beginning on the path to reconstruction,” he posted to X. “Thanks to the stances of our Arab brothers — foremost among them Saudi Arabia — we are opening a new chapter toward a future worthy of the Syrian people and their history.”

+The UN’s special envoy for Syria, Geir Pedersen, also welcomed the announcement, saying the lifting of sanctions is imperative to allow the delivery of essential services like health care and education and to revive the economy.

-The United Kingdom and European Union lifted some, but not all, of their sanctions on Syria earlier this year.
+The US move comes after the United Kingdom and European Union lifted some, but not all, of their sanctions on Syria earlier this year.

+On Capitol Hill, the top senators on the Senate Foreign Relations Committee — Republican Jim Risch and Democrat Jeanne Shaheen — had encouraged the move before Trump’s trip.
+Shaheen said in a statement Tuesday she is “encouraged by the President’s announcement to move expeditiously and am in touch with the State Department and NSC to make sure this long-awaited window of opportunity does not close for Syria.”

+Republican Sen. Lindsey Graham, a close Trump ally, offered a more reserved response.

 Natasha Hall, a senior fellow at the Center for Strategic and International Studies’ Middle East Program, told CNN that in addition to the announcement marking a win for al-Sharaa, it is also a win for the Saudi crown prince.

-Note: CORRECTION: This story has been corrected to reflect that crowds celebrating the US lifting of sanctions against Syria were cheering the Saudi king.